tarwn/lessthandot-hugo/blogs/content/posts/2011-07-15-sql-server-columnstore-index-faq.md

 ---
 The SQL Server Database Engine has published a SQL Server Columnstore Index FAQ wiki

-The SQL Server columnstore index feature, code-named Apollo, speeds up data warehouse query processing in SQL Server code-named &#8220;Denali&#8221;, in many cases by a factor of 10 to 100.
-We&#8217;ll be posting answers to frequently asked questions here.
+The SQL Server columnstore index feature, code-named Apollo, speeds up data warehouse query processing in SQL Server code-named “Denali”, in many cases by a factor of 10 to 100.
+We'll be posting answers to frequently asked questions here.
 For more information about columnstore indexes, please see Columnstore Indexes on MSDN.

 There are 6 sections